 - The individual's ability to repay the interest-free loan

 Single parents who wish to participate should expect to be very involved in the home-building process.
-That means getting out your hammer and tool belt and getting down to business!
-But don't let that scare you.
-Habitat for Humanity also provides training, and the opportunity to work on a home being built just for you will only make the investment more meaningful.
+That means getting out your hammer and tool belt and getting down to business.
+But don't let that scare you: Habitat for Humanity also provides training.
+Plus, the opportunity to work on a home being built just for you will only make the investment more meaningful.
 To apply for consideration, contact Habitat for Humanity directly.

 Buy a Home With an Individual Development Account (IDA)

-An Individual Development Account is a matched savings account, usually set up by a community organization, to help low-to-mid income families save money toward the purchase of a home, education costs, or financing a small business.
+An Individual Development Account is a matched savings account, usually set up by a community organization, to help low-to-mid-income families save money toward the purchase of a home, education costs, or financing a small business.
 In some cases, organizations that offer IDAs will match your savings dollar for dollar.
-You can find out which organizations in your area offer IDAs through the Corporation for Economic Development.
+You can find out which organizations in your area offer IDAs through the Prosperity Now website.
 Be sure to pay attention to the fine print, though, as there may be restrictions on how much you must save, where you purchase a home, or when.